FreakingLoki/Loki-s-Lil-RPG/README.md

 The initial purpose of this project was to design a simple JavaScript program that would randomly generate a messege containing three parts and display that to the user.
 I decided to start by building a randomized name, a randomly selected biography, and some randomly generated stats (like strength and arcana) for a character that would fit into a fantasy world.
 I quickly decided I wanted to try and generate a fantasy enemy too.
 Then I figured since I have an enemy and a main character, I might as well try to allow the end user to engage in combat.
 So I built a turn-based combat system.
 This small project quickly turned into my first simple game.

 ## To Do List:
+* Improve UI and Visuals
+  * Rework skills detail area so that the win token spending buttons don't cause overflow
+  * Add a display for Victory Tokens

-* Rework enemies
+* Rework Enemies
-  * increase chance to encounter difficult enemies
+  * Increase chance to encounter difficult enemies
+  * Add more enemy types

-  * Rework Input section
+  * Rework Input Section
-    * add a tooltip box when an action button is hovered
+    * Add a tooltip box when an action button is hovered
-    * adjust positioning of action buttons
+    * Adjust positioning of action buttons

-  * add complexity to combat
+  * Add Complexity to Combat
-    * add player and enemy abilities (up to three for each class, not all need to be unique)
+    * Add player and enemy abilities (up to three for each class, not all need to be unique)

+  * Code Refactoring
-  * Add longevity to gameplay
+    * Add more comments to HTML, CSS, and JS
-    * allow player to increase stats using win tokens
-      * this has to happen AFTER the Begin button is pressed...
-      * it will show 8 increase buttons that allow the player to allocate token onclick in the stats area
-      * the function call should decrease winToken count, update player object, then updateDOM, then check to see if there are any winTokens remaining, if none, hide all the increase buttons
-    * begin combat again
+    * Reorganize CSS code

 ## Generated Player Character